K-14 Teacher Resources

 Highline College and South Asia Center at the University of Washington

-As part of an ongoing partnership, Highline College and the South Asia Center (SAC) in the Henry M. Jackson School of International Studies at the University of Washington are accepting applications for the UW-Highline Peer-to-Peer Course Development Grant for Academic Year 2020-21.
+As part of an ongoing partnership, Highline College and the South Asia Center (SAC) in the Henry M. Jackson School of International Studies at the University of Washington are accepting applications for the UW-Highline Peer-to-Peer Course Development Grant for Summer 2022.

 Funded by the South Asia Center, a U.S. Department of Education Title VI National Resource Center, this grant supports the development of new or revised South Asia Studies courses or modules (in any discipline) by Highline faculty in collaboration with UW faculty affiliated with SAC.
 This program offers successful applicants an opportunity to add new course content or modules to their current teaching, as well as engage with their academic peers at UW.
 You will revise an existing syllabus or develop a new syllabus or module that enhances or increases South Asian Studies course content at Highline, while gaining valuable experience through networking and other professional development activities.

-In addition to courses that focus on the geopolitical region of South Asia, which includes the countries Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka, proposals that situate South Asia in broader, transnational contexts (including Asian-American and Ethnic Studies) are welcome.
+In addition to courses that focus on these countries, proposals that situate South Asia in broader, transnational contexts (including Asian-American and Ethnic Studies) are welcome.

 Work with UW faculty